-How can I be charged with drug delivery if the police do not have the drugs and thereby could not test them?
+How can I be charged with drug delivery if the police did not test the drugs?

-What if the Police do not Have the Drugs?
+What if the Police do not have the drugs?

 Most drug delivery charges are based upon “controlled buys,” which are purchases of drugs by a Confidential Informant (CI) from a target that are done under the supervision or control of the police.
 The police give the CI buy money, the CI gives the buy money to the target in exchange for drugs, the drugs are then given to the police, the police send the drugs to a lab for forensic testing, and the lab then issues a report advising whether or not the substance was in a fact a drug.
 At trial, the prosecutor would use the lab results to prove that the substance was a drug.
 While that is a typical drug delivery case, there are exceptions, including cases in which the police never received the drugs and thereby could not test them.
 Such cases often arise when a CI or cooperating witness tell the police about drug deliveries that happened years prior.
 The drugs have been destroyed or used by the CI, so the police have no drugs to test.
 People often think that the police cannot file drug delivery charges unless they have the drugs and a drug test.
 The question that is asked is “how can the police file drug delivery charges without any drugs?”
 While the question makes sense, the law does allow for charges to be filed.